 When I was 15, I took my first photography class.
 My first camera was old and beat up, but it opened up a world of wonder, fun and magic— I was hooked.

-I was lucky enough to grow up in Kodak's backyard, so my high school offered classes in photography and they had an extensive dark room.
+I was lucky enough to grow up in Kodak's backyard, so my high school offered classes in photography that included an extensive dark room.
 I loved the darkroom so much that I spent hours developing film and printing pictures.
-My time at Boston College was much the same: I spent my weekends taking portraits of anyone who would allow it and then spent my weeknights in the darkroom processing those images.
+After high school, my time at Boston College was much the same: I spent my weekends taking portraits of anyone who would allow it and then spent my weeknights in the darkroom processing those images.
 I always had my camera, and I now have thousands of images to look back on and remember all the fun times and amazing people I’ve known.

 On a more formal note, most recently, I have completed the photography curriculum, concentrating in portrait photography, from the NY Institute of Photography.
 This allowed me to further hone my skills in portraiture.

 I am now fortunate to be able to turn my passion into a part-time career.
 My focus is on headshots and portraits of individuals.
 My style is creating images with beautiful, bright, clean light.
 I prefer to pose my subjects looking right into the camera which creates sparkle in their eyes.
 I then work on an expression that shows the soul of the person.
 I strive to capture natural images of people that truly reflect their individuality, identity and lifestyle.